aspose-total/Aspose.Total-Products/total/en/java/conversion/potx-to-markdown/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTX to MARKDOWN via Java or Online App" h2="On Premise Java API to export POTX to MARKDOWN without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting a POTX file to MARKDOWN can be done quickly and easily with the help of Aspose.Total for Java.
+Aspose.Total for Java is a suite of APIs that provides a comprehensive set of tools for developers to work with a variety of file formats.
+It includes Aspose.Slides for Java and Aspose.Cells for Java, which can be used to convert POTX to MARKDOWN in two simple steps.

+The first step is to export the POTX file to HTML using Aspose.Slides for Java.
+Aspose.Slides for Java is a powerful API that enables developers to create, read, write, and manipulate PowerPoint presentations without the need for Microsoft PowerPoint.
+It supports a wide range of features, including the ability to export presentations to HTML.

+The second step is to convert the HTML to MARKDOWN using Aspose.Cells for Java.
+Aspose.Cells for Java is a powerful API that enables developers to create, read, write, and manipulate spreadsheets without the need for Microsoft Excel.
+It supports a wide range of features, including the ability to convert HTML to MARKDOWN.

-You can convert POTX file to MARKDOWN via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export POTX to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to MARKDOWN.
+By using Aspose.Total for Java, developers can easily and quickly convert POTX files to MARKDOWN.
+Aspose.Slides for Java can be used to export the POTX file to HTML, and Aspose.Cells for Java can be used to convert the HTML to MARKDOWN.
+With these two APIs, developers can quickly and easily convert POTX files to MARKDOWN.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}